 Step 7: Setup Payment Gateway

-The next step towards creating a dropshipping store is to set up a payment gateway.
+The next step toward creating a dropshipping store is to set up a payment gateway.
 As you know, we are creating this Shopify dropshipping store to earn a passive income.
-So payment plays a vital role in this whole process; without a payment gateway, it’s nothing or just a catalog.
+So payment plays a vital role in this whole process; without a payment gateway, it’s nothing or just a catalogue.

 My recommendation is to use Paypal.
-Its best, secure and trust by worldwide.
+It’s best, secure and trusted worldwide.
 And Paypal also offers a customer protection policy, that’s why primarily users trust Paypal.

 To setup a payment gateway, Go to “Settings” in the left-hand menu and click on “Payment” to locate your Shopify store’s payment settings.

 PayPal express checkout and Shopify Payments are enabled by default (depends on your country), but if you wanted to use third party payment providers (e.g., 2checkout, PayU Money, Stripe Amazon Pay, Bitcoin, etc.), you can setup everything up on this page.

 With Shopify’s 14-day free trial, you can explore all the features of Shopify eCommerce platforms and do things such as adding products, designing a store, installing Shop Apps, and much more.
 However, you cannot sell products or services on Shopify until you choose a paid monthly plan.